werkgroep-kunstmanen/rotorctrl/README.md

 .
 DC-motor: max. speed defined by hardware/voltage
 .   stepper motor: defined by xx_MotorSpeed
 .
 If one of 2 speeds is defined 0 then a single-calibration is done.

+For calibration progress detection two 3-colour-led's may be connected, for each rotor one.
+See rotor_spec.h.
+Colour meaning:
+- Blue: start calibration, move forward from calibration point
+- Purple (blue+red): move back to endswitch
+- White (blue+green+red): move forward to reference point
+- Green: calibration succeeded
+- Red: calibration failed